Queen of Jordan (30 Rock): Plot

-The episode begins with Angie Jordan (guest star Sherri Shepherd) headed for a meeting with Jack Donaghy (Alec Baldwin) to discuss how her new single "My Single Is Dropping" is dropping.
-Jack offers to throw a release party on the set of TGS, but during the conversation, he trips, which gets caught by the cameras.
-Liz Lemon (Tina Fey), head writer of TGS, begs Angie to get Tracy Jordan (Tracy Morgan) to come back from Africa, but Angie doesn't want to.
+Angie Jordan (guest star Sherri Shepherd) heads for a meeting with Jack Donaghy (Alec Baldwin) to discuss how her new single.
+Jack offers to throw a release party on the set of TGS, but during the conversation, he trips on camera.
+Liz Lemon (Tina Fey), head writer of TGS, begs Angie to get Tracy Jordan (Tracy Morgan) to come back from Africa, but Angie refuses.
+Liz is worried, but Jack tells Liz to continue trying to convince Angie to get Tracy back.
+Liz uses several attempts: impersonating Tracy, showing Angie their wedding video, and attempting to send an e-mail from Angie's computer to Tracy, which only further irritates Angie.

-Liz is worried, but Jack tells Liz to continue trying to convince Angie to get Tracy back from Africa.
-Liz uses several attempts, at first impersonating Tracy (to which Angie says, "Don't do impressions of other races").
-Liz then shows her their wedding video, saying that she "mixed up" the DVD of that with the DVD of the backup dancers' auditions for the release party of the song (which is revealed to be 15 seconds long).
-This also fails.
-When Liz sees that Tracy came to their wedding with handcuffs and police behind him, this proves how "exhausting" Tracy is to Angie.
-Liz's third attempt, sending an e-mail from Angie's computer to Tracy, is the last straw for Angie.
-She then proceeds to pull out Liz's hair (thinking that it was a weave) and explains that she is contractually obliged to "pull out some bitches' weaves eight more times this season."

-Throughout the episode, Jenna Maroney (Jane Krakowski) tries to get more screen time and promote her website Jennas-Side.com (which, when said out loud, sounds like "genocide") with the reality show cameras by throwing wine at several people.
-While drunk, Portia (Moya Angela) talks to Jenna about her alcoholism.
+Jenna Maroney (Jane Krakowski) tries to get more screen time and promote her website Jennas-Side.com (which, when said out loud, sounds like "genocide") with the reality show cameras by throwing wine at people.
+Portia (Moya Angela) talks to Jenna about her alcoholism.
 Jenna pretends to not like the planned intervention, while actually loving it because it will get her more screen time.
-However, her plan backfires in the end when Pete, who led the intervention, sends Jenna to rehab.
-Jenna ends up knocking the driver unconscious and sneaks off to Angie's single release party.
+However, her plan backfires in the end when Pete, who led the intervention, sends Jenna to rehab in Minnesota.
+Jenna knocks the driver unconscious and sneaks off to Angie's release party.